ahmedosm0/ahmedosm0/README.md

 ### About Me:

-I'm an **AI/ML Engineer** with expertise in **Deep Learning, Computer Vision, NLP and Audio Signal Processing**.
-Passionate about solving complex problems with data-driven solutions, I specialize in building AI-powered applications and research-driven ML models.
+AI/ML Engineer specializing in deep learning, LLM applications, and MLOps.
+Experienced in building and deploying scalable NLP and speech processing systems.
+Skilled in TensorFlow, PyTorch, LangChain, and cloud deployment.
 <h4 align="center">CONNECT WITH ME</h4>
 <table align="center">
   <tr>